-The UK government incentivises innovation as fuel for the long term growth of the economy and as a method for tackling problems faced by society.
+The UK government incentivises innovation as fuel for the economy’s long-term growth and as a method for tackling societal problems.
 The UK strives to be a significant player within the global innovation landscape, and R&D tax credits are a way to encourage and reward the companies undertaking this scientific and technological innovation.

 R&D tax credits for Large Companies are accessed through the UK’s Research & Development Expenditure Credit (RDEC) scheme.
 This reduces the company’s tax liability or is received as a cash benefit depending on the company’s financial position.

-The current benefit is 13% pre-tax, so for every £1 of qualifying expenditure, you receive 13p back.
+The current benefit is 20% pre-tax, so for every £1 of qualifying expenditure, you receive 20p back.
 This extra cash can be reinvested in further R&D activities, hiring new talent, and ultimately growing your business.

-The UK government has committed to spending £22 billion to incentivise UK R&D by 2025; Large Companies are often instrumental in the development of innovative technologies, as well as consistently investing in improving products and processes.
+The UK government has committed to spending £22 billion to incentivise UK R&D by 2025; Large Companies are often instrumental in developing innovative technologies and consistently investing in improving products and processes.
 As such, Large Companies stand to benefit significantly from government investment in innovation.

 What is RDEC?